edgedb/edgedb/docs/quickstart.rst

     project [default: edgedb_quickstart]:
     > edgedb_quickstart

-    How would you like to run EdgeDB fer this project?
+    How would you like to run EdgeDB for this project?
     1. Local (native package)
     2. Docker
     Type a number to choose an option: